vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 yellow curry with tofu, along with wite rice.
 I wore my KN95 mask while inside, and also waited outside the restaurant for most of the duration.

+## Wednesday May 5

+In the evening I went to downtown Berkeley.
+I first bought groceries from Trader Joe's, finishing checkout at 5:25 PM.
+I then went to Udupi Palace and bought a spinach masala dosa.